JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 It is possible to use [IntelliJ IDEA](https://jetbrains.com/idea) Community or Ultimate editions too.

 You should have the latest Kotlin plugin version 1.3.x installed in the Android Studio or IntelliJ IDEA.
 The tutorial uses features that are only available in Kotlin 1.3.x or newer.
-To check that, you may simply open *Language & Frameworks | Kotlin Updates* block in the *Settings* or *Preferences* of your IDE.
+To check that, you may open *Language & Frameworks | Kotlin Updates* block in the *Settings* or *Preferences* of your IDE.

 For those, who use IntelliJ IDEA through the tutorial.
 It is also required to have JDK 1.8 (**not** newer).
 You may download and install it from the [Oracle](https://java.sun.com) or other websites.

-macOS host operation system is required to compile for iOS and macOS devices.
+macOS host operating system is required to compile for iOS and macOS devices.
 We need to have [Xcode](https://developer.apple.com/xcode/) and the tools installed and configured.
 Check out the [Apple Developer Site](https://developer.apple.com/xcode/) for more details.

-In the tutorial we will use IntelliJ IDEA 2018.3 EAP, Android Studio 3.2, Kotlin 1.3.0, Xcode 10.0, macOS 10.14.
+In the tutorial, we will use IntelliJ IDEA 2018.3 EAP, Android Studio 3.2, Kotlin 1.3.0, Xcode 10.0, macOS 10.14.

-# Creating Android Project
+# Creating an Android Project

 Let's use Android Studio to create our Android project.
-You should have the latest version of it and you should have the latest Kotlin plugin installed as well (check *Configure | Preferences | Language & Frameworks | Kotlin Updates* for that).
+You should have the latest version of it, and you should have the newest Kotlin plugin installed as well (check *Configure | Preferences | Language & Frameworks | Kotlin Updates* for that).

 We select the *Start New Android Project* item.
 If you are using IntelliJ IDEA, you need to select *Android* in